Early mornings along Abraham Lake

 Let’s start with the difference between a destination and a tour experience.
 This one comes up quite often when building something that involves a partnership between multiple operators or when working with a destination organization.

-A product experience is a single experience (i.e. one activity) or multiple experiences delivered by one lead operator, sometimes with partners playing a supporting role.
+A product experience is a single activity or multiple activities delivered by one lead operator, sometimes with partners playing a supporting role.
 A guided hike, an evening snowshoe under the stars or when a bike shop works with a brewery to offer a bike and brewery tour are all examples of product experiences.
 They offer a unified guest experience.

-A destination experience is multiple product experiences combined into an itinerary built around a theme and delivered by multiple operators, with a looser partnership between those operators.
+A destination experience is multiple product experiences combined into an itinerary or package then built around a theme and delivered by multiple operators, with a looser partnership between those operators.
 These are sometimes coordinated by the operators themselves or by a destination organization.

-The classic approach is the travel package, where an operator or a destination organization puts together a variety of activities, meals or lodging options into something that requires a single booking by the visitor.
-These are most often sold at a discount compared to the total price of each component of the package.
+In the classic approach, a package as a product usually means a variety of individual products combined together and sold as a discount compared to the total price of each component of the package.
 These may have a theme but pricing is the main lever used to attract visitors.

 These are the elements we bring together to create the adventure.
 This is our framework to determine which options will best work together.